-There are three reasons why schools should focus on Private Foundations:
+There are four reasons why schools should focus on Private Foundations:

 - Private foundations may have smaller annual amounts to give out but being more stealthy they receive much fewer applications.